Oliverq755/contact-us-html-bootstrap/README.md

 This is normal website contact page made with html, css, and bootstrap.

 # DEMO
-You can check the demo from the below link https://oliverq755.github.io/contact-us-html-bootstrap/
+You can check the demo from the link https://oliverq755.github.io/contact-us-html-bootstrap/